 Results

 Table 1 summarizes the baseline characteristics of study cohort, where our study population (n=70,059) had a mean age of 67.7 years (SD 15.7), with 64.3% being age ≥65 years.
 Mean baseline CHA2DS2-VASc score was 2.01 (SD 1.19).
-Among the population with one comorbidity, hypertension is the most prevalent systemic disease which was noted in 53.6% of patients followed by heart failure (30.2%), diabetes mellitus (11.1%) and vascular diseases (5.3%).
+Among the population with one comorbidity, hypertension was the most prevalent systemic disease which was noted in 53.6% of patients followed by heart failure (30.2%), diabetes mellitus (11.1%) and vascular diseases (5.3%).
 The clinical characteristics of patients without any or with only 1 comorbidity of the CHA2DS2-VASc score - except for age and sex - who were excluded from the analysis due to the treatments with antiplatelet agents or OACs at baseline are shown in Supplemental Table 1.

 Among the patients without comorbidities of the CHA2DS2-VASc score except for age and gender (n = 31,039), 3,868 suffered an ischemic stroke during the total follow up of 165,015 person-years, with an incidence of 2.34%/year using the conventional assessment method (Table 2).
 When the dynamic or ideal assessments were performed, the number of ischemic strokes was 1,460, with an incidence of 1.45%/year; thus, 2,408 (62.3%) events occurred at the time point after patients acquired new comorbidities.
 Therefore, the estimated stroke risk for patients without comorbidities would be inappropriately overestimated (IRR = 1.61, 95%CI = 1.52–1.71; p<0.001) if we focused on baseline risk status only.

 Table 2 and Supplemental Figure 1 summarizes the risks of ischemic stroke in different age strata using different methods of assessments for patients without comorbidities at baseline, which clearly demonstrates that the conventional or dynamic assessments could overestimate the true risk of ischemic stroke.
 With conventional assessment, the age range 50-54 is where the ischemic stroke rate was 1.29 (1.10-1.47) per 100 person-years.
 With a dynamic assessment method, the age range with ischemic stroke rate >0.9%/year was 55-59 where the ischemic stroke rate was 1.03 (0.82-1.25).
-For the ideal assessment, the age threshold for the tipping point of NOAC use is age 60-64 (Table 2).
+For the ideal assessment, the age threshold for the tipping point for NOAC use is age 60-64 (Table 2).

 Impact of different stroke risk factors